whitneyburton/portfolios/students/1801-back/evan-wheeler/20180301-evan-wheeler-m1.markdown

 ## Areas of Emphasis

-(What did you set out to accomplish this module?)
 I was determined to be comfortable enough with Ruby by the end of the mod that if I was asked to build anything I would struggle with the concept and not the language.
+I also was driven to complete mod 1 with all passing projects.

 ## Rubric Scores